aidansussillo24/FitSpoAppnewpost/README.md

 ## Activity

 A simple Activity screen lists your notifications.
 Access it from the bell icon in the top-left corner of the Home view.
+You will be notified when someone comments on or likes your posts.